George Yeo: Post-political career

 In 2013, Yeo was appointed as a non-official member of the newly established Hong Kong Economic Development Commission.

 In 2014, Yeo was named as a member of the Vatican's Council for the Economy.
 He was amongst the first lay Catholics appointed by the Vatican to oversee organisational and economic issues faced by the Holy See.
 At that time, Yeo was the only Asian appointed to the commission.

-Yeo is currently a member of the Foundation Board of the World Economic Forum, the Nicolas Berggruen Institute's 21st Century Council and the International Advisory Board of IESE Business School(IAB).
+Yeo is currently a member of the Foundation Board of the World Economic Forum, the Nicolas Berggruen Institute's 21st Century Council and the International Advisory Board of IESE Business School (IAB).

-He also takes the following advisory roles in Singapore: